-edgetab: species | gene1 | gene2 | edgetype | strength | p-value | number of different experimental conditions: gives the strength and the p-value (evaluated using a non-parametric re-sampling approach [Statistics is Easy!
-Dennis Shasha and Manda Wilson Synthesis Lectures on Mathematics and Statistics 2008 (doi:10.2200/S00142ED1V01Y200807MAS001) Morgan&Claypool Publishers) of a given experimentally determined edge.
-We consider only experimentally determined edges as an input to the inference algorithm to avoid circular inferences.
-In our preliminary work, we find correlations that generally hold over all conditions.
-Note that certain edge relationships may be present only in certain conditions (e.g. drought conditions for plants).
-In that case, the tools we propose could be used just for the conditions of interest in which case we would choose the subset of edgetab corresponding to those conditions.
+edgetab: species | gene1 | gene2 | edgetype | strength | p-value | number of different experimental conditions: gives the strength and the p-value of a given experimentally supported edge (e.g. by data including expression correlation).
+The p-value will be evaluated using a non-parametric re-sampling approach called suffling as described in [Statistics is Easy!
+Dennis Shasha and Manda Wilson Synthesis Lectures on Mathematics and Statistics 2008 (doi:10.2200/S00142ED1V01Y200807MAS001) Morgan&Claypool Publishers) We consider only experimentally supported edges as an input to the PNI inference algorithm to avoid circular inferences.
+In our preliminary studies, we examine correlations that generally hold over all conditions.
+However, certain edge relationships may be present only under certain conditions (e.g. drought conditions for plants).
+The tools we propose to build could be used just for the conditions of interest, in which case, we would choose the subset of edgetab corresponding to those conditions.
 That is, focusing on one or more conditions changes the data and possibly the results, but not the method.

 DO YOU WANT TO SAY HOW YOU WILL EXPAND TO CONDITION SPECIFIC EXPRESSION?
-Done
+Done (DENNIS- DO WE WANT TO ALLOW BICLUSTERING SO THE USER DOES NOT HAVE TO PICK A SPECIFIC CONDITION BUT CAN FIND CONDITION SPECIFIC EXPRESSION?
+No, the reason for choosing conditions is that the person is interested in particular conditions)

 speciestab (species1 | species2 | species similarity measure1 | species similarity measure2): measures sequence similarity according to several criteria (e.g. distance based, for example average percent identity of protein sequences, or through parsimony).
 Again, we don’t know a priori which similarity measure or measures will work the best until we do the research, but we can determine the measures that work best in the course of machine learning.
-That is, we will include all measures and then whichever measure receives the most weight is the most useful, though several may in fact be useful.
-[NEED MORE DETAIL HERE ON HOW YOU WILL ASSIGN THIS VALUE AND HOW YOU WILL DETERMINE WHICH IS THE BEST METRIC.
-Gloria: we need to do the research.
-See above sentences.]
+That is, we will include all measures and then whichever measure receives the most weight is the most useful, as determined by training, though several may in fact be useful.

-In our work to date, we have not distinguished between NextGen and microarray data.
-Results [Kranthi has reference?] have shown that the two measurements are consistent except at high intensities.
+Datatype: In our work to date, we have not distinguished between NextGen and microarray data.
+Results have shown that the two measurements are consistent except at high intensities[Kranthi has reference?].
 When sufficient data of both kinds is available, we will also try to treat the two kinds of data separately.

+Dennis- Are we really going to mix the 2 data types?
+Is this very dangerous as it may be susceptible to critique.
+Can we show that once you convert next gen and microarray to correlation you get the same results?
+I believe Manny has microarray and Next gen both from the same RNA samples in Arabidopsis from a N-treatment experiment for us to test this.
+Ok we should discuss this but Kranthi can show.

-Now, to predict an edge between g1 and g2 in a target species t, we will combine evidence from edges in one or more source species s1, s2, …, as well as any evidence from the small (if any) experiments conducted in the target species t itself.
+Machine learning: Now, to predict an edge between g1 and g2 in a data-poor target species t, we will combine evidence from edges in one or more data-rich source species s1, s2, …, as well as any evidence from the small (if any) experiments conducted in the target species t itself.
 The basic machine learning method will be regression and regression trees with a penalty for complexity.
 For the sake of performance and robustness to noise, we will use one of the following three machine learning approaches:

 1. Random Forests [Breiman 2001 Machine learning, Huynh-Thu 2010 PloS One] Random forests are ensembles of decision trees which are constructed from random subsets of the data.
 They're fast to train, easy to parallelize, and perform extremely well.